sqroot-eu/sqroot.eu/_drafts/2013/2013-02-20-non-functional-things-matter.markdown

     Sorry for the tone, but what can You say for a counter argument?
 ---

-<p><em>This post was inspired by <a href="http://ansr.io/blog/hiring-application-developer/">a job offer</a> and applies mainly for IT work.</em></p>
+<em>This post was inspired by <a href="http://ansr.io/blog/hiring-application-developer/">a job offer</a> and applies mainly for IT work.</em>

-<p>Being satisfied with your work and surroundings matters in the long run.
+Being satisfied with your work and surroundings matters in the long run.
 It's great to do work that you love... but to do it with the right people, in the right environment?
-Motivated and passionate people produce so much better results - and crossed and miserable ones usually find a better place to do their thing.<a id="more"></a><a id="more-2951"></a></p>
+Motivated and passionate people produce so much better results - and crossed and miserable ones usually find a better place to do their thing.<a id="more"></a><a id="more-2951"></a>

 <h2>Have space that invites work</h2>

-<p>Working from your sofa or in the basement yields results, but come on!</p>
+Working from your sofa or in the basement yields results, but come on!

 <ul>
 <li>Have quality furniture, especially for desk-mostly jobs</li>
 <li>Keep the kitchen stocked and freely available for snacks and <em>coffee</em></li>